-There is no doubt that the Houston Astros have one of the best farm systems in Major League Baseball.
+There is no doubt that the Houston Astros have one of the top farm systems in Major League Baseball.
 Even with the graduations of Lance McCullers, Chris Devenski, Alex Bregman, Carlos Correa, etc., Houston is still ranked highly on several farm system rankings.
 There are plenty of prospects to choose from, and that makes the challenge of ranking them even more difficult.
 As a fan, it is very nice to see a team that is more dependent on their draft strategy than throwing money at over-priced free agents (Carlos Lee, Woody Williams).
 The new regime of Crane and Luhnow inherited a mess.
 Their decision to jettison any player that had value was scoffed at and mocked league wide, however the Astros are laughing a little bit louder today.
 Adding veteran pieces should be a luxury and not a necessity.
 With that being said, the recent additions of McCann, Reddick, and Beltran make the Astros lineup is arguably the best in the league.
 A healthy McCullers and Keuchel could take Houston to the promised land.
 But if injuries abound again, then there are plenty of reinforcements ready to step up.
 Lets get to the list…

 Tier 1: Players with high expectations of both making the majors and playing at an All-Star level for a number of years